ldproxy/editor/README.md

 ### Creating new values

-When you open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and start typing `ldproxy`, the command `ldproxy: Create new values` should appear near the top.
+When you open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and start typing `ldproxy`, the command `ldproxy: Create Configuration Files` should appear near the top.
 Upon selecting, the graphical wizard will open in a new tab.

 It currently only allows you to automatically generate a MapLibre style from a service configuration.